We see you are located in China.

 Too complex to manage?
 Think again!

-The inherent complexities of your metals supply chain tend to impact your customer service, increase inventory levels and raise costs.
-It is vital to maximize asset utilization, minimize scrap, keep inventory levels low, and improve delivery performance.
+The inherent complexities of your metals supply chain tend to impact your customer service, increase inventory levels, and raise costs.
+It is vital to maximize asset utilization, minimize scrap, keep inventory levels low, improve delivery performance, and reduce carbon emissions across your plant network.

 Embracing the global digital era

-Paper and plastic film markets are evolving, leading to volatile demand dynamics and evermore complex manufacturing challenges.
-Campaigns need to be tuned to demand, balancing the mix of operations and optimizing cutting and trimming plans.
+Paper and plastic film markets are evolving fast in the digital era, leading to extremely volatile demand and evermore complex manufacturing challenges.
+Campaigns must be tuned to demand, balancing the mix of operations, optimizing cutting and trimming plans, and reducing the environmental impact.

 More coverage